aakashb1/sliding_window/README.md

 1. Following imports are made : java.io.BufferedReader, java.io.BufferedWriter, java.io.FileNotFoundException, java.io.FileReader,java.io.FileWriter, java.io.IOException, java.math.BigDecimal, java.util.HashMap, java.util.Iterator, java.util.Map;

 ## Approach to the problem
 The given problem can be divided in two parts.
-First part is where we parse the input file to store in a hash map followed by the second part where we perform calculations using the sliding window approach.
+First part is where we parse the input file to store in a HashMap followed by the second part where we perform calculations using the sliding window approach.

 1. Reading the input file: